gdg-galway/codelab-react-introduction/README.md

 Once refreshed you should display a very basic page with three sections: the `Header`, the `Container` and the `Footer`. **For now** let's go easy and leave them in the `App component`.

 ## The state
-As I said, the `state` is a JavaScript object that defines how a component behaves.
-In this case we have to do with a to-do app so the state contains... :scream_cat: to-dos!
+The `state` is a JavaScript object that defines how a component behaves.
+In this case we have to do with a to-do app so the application state contains... :scream_cat: to-dos!

 Change `this.state` into the following object
 ```